Grades are received and processed by the Registrar’s Office the week after the term ends.

 Grades of Incomplete

-The grade of Incomplete is given only when a student has passing grades in 2/3 of assigned work, but, because of extenuating circumstances, cannot complete all of the course work by the end of the semester.
+The Incomplete (I) grade is given only when a student has passing grades in 2/3 of assigned work but cannot complete all the course work by the end of the semester because of extenuating circumstances.
 Extenuating circumstances include:

 Once the appropriate work is completed, the instructor must submit to the Registrar’s Office a completed change of grade form, signed by both the instructor and the chairperson of the department.
-If no grade change is submitted within 365 days of the grade of Incomplete being assigned, the default grade indicated above will be applied to the course.
+If no grade change is submitted within 365 days of the grade of Incomplete being assigned, the default grade indicated on the application for grade of incomplete form will be applied to the course.